Taxonomic rank

-Consider a particular species, the red fox, Vulpes vulpes: the specific name or specific epithet vulpes (small v) identifies a particular species in the genus Vulpes (capital V) which comprises all the "true" foxes.
-Their close relatives are all in the family Canidae, which includes dogs, wolves, jackals, and all foxes; the next higher major rank, the order Carnivora, includes caniforms (bears, seals, weasels, skunks, raccoons and all those mentioned above), and feliforms (cats, civets, hyenas, mongooses).
-Carnivorans are one group of the hairy, warm-blooded, nursing members of the class Mammalia, which are classified among animals with backbones in the phylum Chordata, and with them among all animals in the kingdom Animalia.
+Consider a particular species, the red fox, Vulpes vulpes: in the context of the Zoological Code, the specific epithet vulpes (small v) identifies a particular species in the genus Vulpes (capital V) which comprises all the "true" foxes.
+Their close relatives are all in the family Canidae, which includes dogs, wolves, jackals, and all foxes; the next higher major taxon, Carnivora (considered an order), includes caniforms (bears, seals, weasels, skunks, raccoons and all those mentioned above), and feliforms (cats, civets, hyenas, mongooses).
+Carnivorans are one group of the hairy, warm-blooded, nursing members of the class Mammalia, which are classified among animals with notochords in the phylum Chordata, and with them among all animals in the kingdom Animalia.
 Finally, at the highest rank all of these are grouped together with all other organisms possessing cell nuclei in the domain Eukarya.

 The International Code of Zoological Nomenclature defines rank as: "The level, for nomenclatural purposes, of a taxon in a taxonomic hierarchy (e.g. all families are for nomenclatural purposes at the same rank, which lies between superfamily and subfamily)."
+Note that the discussions on this page generally assume that taxa are clades (monophyletic groups of organisms), but this is required neither by the International Code of Zoological Nomenclature nor by the Botanical Code, and some experts on biological nomenclature do not think that this should be required, and in that case, the hierarchy of taxa (hence, their ranks) does not necessarily reflect the hierarchy of clades.

+History

+While older approaches to taxonomic classification were phenomenological, forming groups on the basis of similarities in appearance, organic structure and behavior, two important new methods developed in the second half of the 20th century changed drastically taxonomic practice.
+One is the advent of cladistics, which stemmed from the works of the German entomologist Willi Hennig.
+Cladistics is a method of classification of life forms according to the proportion of characteristics that they have in common (called synapomorphies).
+It is assumed that the higher the proportion of characteristics that two organisms share, the more recently they both came from a common ancestor.
+The second one is molecular systematics, based on genetic analysis, which can provide much additional data that prove especially useful when few phenotypic characters can resolve relationships, as, for instance, in many viruses, bacteria and archaea, or to resolve relationships between taxa that arose in a fast evolutionary radiation that occurred long ago, such as the main taxa of placental mammals.